 - 4A Improve the legibility of the connection to Docklands Link and Navigation Drive from Australian Wharf - 4B Consider the integration of a potential tram bridge extension from Collins Street. - 4C Prohibit motorcycle parking under the trees on the southern facade of 839 Collins Street and replace it with diverse public seating and picnic options.
-Encourage the restaurant at the southern facade of 839 Collins Street to open to the waterfront and Greenline Project. - 4D Integrate the Greenline Project with the existing wharf at Victoria Harbour promenade and create clear links with the Library at the Dock and the Community Hub at the Dock. - Consider additional lighting while minimising its impact on the daily cycle of wild animals and signage at Buluk Park lawn edges to support public life, navigation and movement onto the Greenline Project.

-- 4F Explore a potential ferry connection for pedestrian and cycle links to Fishermans Bend and Moonee Ponds Creek - 4G Install clear signage and wayfinding to guide commuter cyclists towards nearby designated bike routes, diverting them from the primary promenade.
+Encourage the restaurant at the southern facade of 839 Collins Street to open to the waterfront and Greenline Project. - 4D Integrate the Greenline Project with the existing wharf at Victoria Harbour promenade and create clear links with the Library at the Dock and the Community Hub at the Dock. - 4E Consider additional lighting while minimising its impact on the daily cycle of wild animals and signage at Buluk Park lawn edges to support public life, navigation and movement onto the Greenline Project (refer to Appendix B). - 4F Explore a potential ferry connection for pedestrian and cycle links to Fishermans Bend and Moonee Ponds Creek (refer to Appendix B). - Install clear signage and wayfinding to guide commuter cyclists towards nearby designated bike routes, diverting them from the primary promenade (refer to Appendix B).

-- create a generous promenade along the length of the precinct, supported by secondary paths - create an adaptable design with the capacity for future connections to the south bank of the river, Moonee Ponds Creek and Fishermans Bend
+- create a generous promenade along the length of the precinct, supported by secondary paths - create an adaptable design with the capacity for future connections to the south bank of the river, Moonee Ponds Creek and Fishermans Bend.